Eclipse openPASS Working Group Charter

 Elected representatives shall each serve one-year terms and shall be elected to serve from April 1st to March 31st of each calendar year, or until their respective successors are elected and qualified, or as otherwise provided for in this charter.
 Procedures governing elections of representatives may be established pursuant to resolutions of the Steering Committee provided that such resolutions are not inconsistent with any provision of this charter.

 Place of Meetings

-No body meeting will be deemed to have been validly held unless a notice of same has been provided to each of the representative in good standing at least thirty (30) calendar days prior to such meeting, which notice will identify all potential actions to be undertaken by the body at the body meeting.
+No body meeting will be deemed to have been validly held unless a notice of same has been provided to each of the representatives in good standing at least fifteen (15) calendar days prior to such meeting, which notice will identify all potential actions to be undertaken by the body at the body meeting.
 No representative will be intentionally excluded from body meetings and all representatives shall receive notice of the meeting as specified above; however, body meetings need not be delayed or rescheduled merely because one or more of the representatives cannot attend or participate so long as at least a quorum of the body (as defined in the Common Dispositions section above) is represented at the body meeting.
 Electronic voting shall be permitted in conjunction with any and all meetings of the body, the subject matter of which requires a vote of the body to be delayed until each such representative in attendance has conferred with his or her respective member organization as set forth in the voting section above.